Simple, frugal desert living at Rancho Costa Nada

 There's been a trickle of interest.
 I don't expect more because the book is seditious.
 Sedition lite.
 Anti-values.
 The slacker protagonist won't work.
 He's not a criminal parasite on the state, collecting a handout, but rather a parasite on his long-suffering dad.
-Slacker Boy hasn't lined up with the Sapitariat, despite being a Samlander and born servile.
+Slacker Boy hasn't lined up with the Sapitariat, despite being a Samlander and born to be servile.
 He won't accept a seat at the bench, salute the logo, boost the economy, or lend a helping hand to make a better world.
 He is not glad to be of use.
 Instead, he lets his blood wash in a campground with his haughty vegan girlfriend.
 I've put up a sample chapter.

 I've been sending comp e-copies to the curious handful.
 Why not, it's not paper and ink, it's just a puff of air.
 But my sister, the CPA, suggested that I put it up on the e-reader platforms.
 You can see it on Smashwords, or on Kindle, Nook, Sony, or any of those.
 I charge a couple of bucks, but if that's too rich I'll send a free copy to an e-mail address.
 I don't need money.
 By intention, I keep my income at a certain level.
 I'm less choleric if I don't have to pay much in federal taxes.

-Blythe Parade, the Book
+Chuckwalla Days Parade, the Book

 Jesus, Phil.
 Only a handful of elderly newspaper reporters are going to get this, to their shame."